Call for Abstracts

 Submissions received after the due date, exceeding the prescribed length or not appropriately structured may also be returned without consideration or review.

 In submitting the abstract, the authors acknowledge that at least one author of an accepted submission must register for and attend the workshop.

-CAFCW21 is expanding its reach by adding a focus on workforce development.
-As a part of this, we will be honoring students who may not traditionally attend the workshop (such as undergraduates and students from non-technical degrees) who submit accepted research.
+Starting last year, CAFCW expanded its reach by adding a focus on workforce development.
+As a part of this effort, we will, once again, be honoring students who may not traditionally attend the workshop (such as undergraduates and students from non-technical degrees) who submit accepted research.
 They will have a highlighted presentation, opportunities to engage with the Students@SC program, special programing focused on training and workforce development, and further awards to be announced.
-Submission details can be found at the following link and students will have an extended deadline of September 21, 2021.
-Students can submit their abstracts at https://bit.ly/CAFCW21_Students.
+Students can submit their abstracts at Student Submission Form.